 Talking about personal safety with your child can be perceived as difficult for many parents.
-As parents and carers of children, there are a number of key steps we can take to build resilience and protect our kids against sexual harm.
+As parents and carers of children, there are a number of key steps we can take to build resilience and protect our kids against sexual harm and exploitation.

 On this page you will find advice on how to keep your kids safe, as well as access to our free Personal Safety Guide for parents and carers.
 Much of this information forms the basis of Bravehearts’ signature personal safety program for young children, Ditto’s Keep Safe Adventure Show, which is delivered in schools and childcare centres across Australia.

 It’s never too early to sow the seeds of personal safety.
 As parents, we need to teach our children 5 basic principles (which form the basis of our personal safety education program for young children, Ditto’s Keep Safe Adventure).

 - To trust their feelings and to distinguish between ‘yes’ and ‘no’ feelings

 - To say ‘no’ to adults if they feel unsafe and unsure

 - That they own their own bodies